YordanGeorgiev/qto/doc/md/devops_guide_doc.md

+## 5. SOURCE CODE STYLING
+This section is going to be the one to be debated and hated the most ...

+### 5.1.
+Spaces and not tabs

+### 5.2.
+Perl source code styling

+#### 5.2.1.
+Spacing after variable asignments
+You might want to use spacing after variable assignments if you have a lot of variables assigned ... it improves the readability of the code ....

+#### 5.2.2.
+Set 3 spaces for a tab
+Why ????!!!!!
+Because 2 is too little and 4 is too much and line legth of 80 to 100 is too small to be wasted or packed with too much stuff ...
+Also 3 is a magical number ...

+#### 5.2.3.
+Empty lines
+Empty lines improve readability, when used in a standard way:
+Use 2 empty lines between functions and 1 empty line between logical blocks within functions.

-## 5. WAY OF WORKING
+## 6. WAY OF WORKING
 This section describes the way of working within a team working on the qto project.
 The work on the qto project is conducted by using the Scrum methodology, thus the Scrum

+### 6.1.
+Chat / IRC
+Should you want a quicker respond than 2 hours use a chat tool.
+Do not expect people to answer you straight away, it takes 5 to 20 min to reach the most productive flow state, thus not answering your question might be the more productive option from the point of view of the organisation.

-### 5.1.
+### 6.2.
 Definition of Done
 Each issue must have a tangible artifact.
 An issue without tangible artifact is a thought thrown in the air.
 The DoD must be iterated and updated during each Sprint Review.

-### 5.2.
-Chat / IRC
-Should you want a quicker respond than 2 hours use a chat tool.
-Do not expect people to answer you straight away, it takes 5 to 20 min to reach the most productive flow state, thus not answering your question might be the more productive option from the point of view of the organisation.

-### 5.3.
+### 6.3.
 E-mail communication
 Do not use e-mail communication for code style, testing, developing etc. Issues which could be achieved with the code review interface of the source code management system.
 Before writing an e-mail think first could you find a way to avoid writing it at all.
 Do not expect answer of your e-mail within 2 hours.